-Since being established in 1994 by Steven Spielberg on the heels of his film, Schindler’s List, the Shoah Foundation has collected 53,000 video testimonies from survivors, bystanders, and rescuers around the world.
-Between 1994 and 1999, the USC Shoah Foundation Archive conducted 51,000 interviews with the aim of creating one of the most comprehensive collections of witness testimony in the world.
-The Shoah Foundation bills itself as the "largest visual history foundation in the world."
-The Foundation's professed mission now reaches far beyond Holocaust education and endeavors to "overcome prejudice, intolerance, and bigotry—and the suffering they cause—through the educational use of its visual history testimonies."
+Between 1994 and 1999, the University of Southern California Shoah Foundation conducted 51,000 interviews with Holocaust survivors, bystanders, and rescuers from around the world.
+This archive stands as one of the most comprehensive collections of witness testimony ever created.1 The Foundation's mission now reaches far beyond Holocaust education and aims to "overcome prejudice, intolerance, and bigotry—and the suffering they cause—through the educational use of its visual history testimonies."
 Testimonies have been collected in 63 countries and 41 languages.

 On August 14, 1996, ten years after the release of the documentary film, Shoah, in which he was prominently featured, Abraham Bomba gave an additional interview to the USC Shoah Visual History Foundation.
-In the three-hour interview, Bomba discusses many different aspects of his experience, including his prewar life, as well as his job as a barber in the Treblinka death camp.
-Unlike his interview with Claude Lanzmann, Bomba's testimony for the Shoah Foundation conforms to a more traditional version of recorded testimony: prewar life, wartime experience, postwar renewal.
+In the three-hour interview, Bomba discusses many different aspects of his experiences, including his job as a barber in the Treblinka killing center.
+Unlike his interview with Claude Lanzmann in Shoah, Bomba's testimony for the Shoah Foundation conforms to a more traditional version of recorded testimony: prewar life, wartime experience, postwar renewal.
 Neither the interviewer nor Bomba himself make any mention of Lanzmann's film.

 In this short segment of the extended interview, Bomba describes the killing process at Treblinka, just as he does in the film, Shoah, and its outtakes.
 Among the questions that arise are: How does one retelling inform another?
 Does Bomba use the same (or similar) language in each "version" of his narrative?
 How does Bomba's manner differ in each interview?
 Is this important to how he describes his role as a barber in Treblinka?
 How does the purpose of each interview differ, and what is the impact on the final product?